 Partnering with a company that has chosen to move their server network to a remote colocation has many benefits and reduced concern.
 First, what is a colocation?
 A colocation data center (often called a colo) is a data center facility in which a company or firm can rent space for servers and other computing hardware.
 These facilities provide a physical building, and temperature controlled cooling, power, bandwidth, and physical security while the customer provides servers and storage.
 For this reason, companies with servers on colo sites typically do not have a resilient internet connection.

 In today’s technology-driven environment, it is essential to know your vendors have enough bandwidth to support their requirements and your needs as a client.
 Most colocations provide bandwidth through multiple transit providers resulting in incredible redundancy for businesses.
-You never know when a natural disaster will strike.
-When a vendor uses a colo, they offer you the peace of mind when a local power outage near you occurs, your business activities will not be interrupted.
+You never know when a natural disaster will strike, when a vendor uses a colo, they offer you the peace of mind when a local power outage occurs, your business activities will not be interrupted.
 All the equipment and applications remain available because they are off-site.